 Most new nurses find pediatric IV insertion difficult.
 The key to mastery of this procedure is practice, practice and practice.
 Here are few tips for a successful IV insertion:

 Provide distraction.
-When implemented in a creative manner, a child’s thoughts on ‘getting hurt’ is diverted to a positive experience.
+When implemented in a creative manner, a child’s thoughts on ‘getting hurt’ are diverted to a positive experience.
 For preschool and school-age kids, letting them blow bubbles, sing their favorite song or perhaps asking them to count provide creative distractions.
 Nurses can also play the kid’s favorite cartoon TV show to divert their attention.
 If parents brought iPads with them, asking them to play a child-engaging video clip has been found very effective.

 Use Less Invasive Restraining Technique.
 As mentioned, IV insertion is a daunting experience for the young ones.
 Restraining children during the procedure may add more psychological stress.
 Strict restraining procedures should NEVER be a nurse’s first course of action.
 In cases where restraining is necessary, less invasive restraining procedure can be employed such as asking the mother or father to hug the child during IV insertion.
 This controls body movements while shooting that vein and provides warmth and emotional support to the patient.

 Ask The Parents to Stay Beside The Child.
 Reduction of anxiety for children equals the presence of their major support mechanism – the parents.
 Whilst older children stay calm despite their absence, 7 years old and younger usually needs the participation of parents in this stress-stimulating procedure.
-To get a parents’ full participation, a nurse should explain the procedure and its purpose to them first.
+To get parents’ full participation, a nurse should explain the procedure and its purpose to them first.

 Guard IV Site for Dislodgement.
-Curiosity and active movements are natural among the young patients.
-During hospitalization, it is important to guard IV site to be dislodged from the child’s curiosity to device inserted or movements.
+Curiosity and active movements are natural among young patients.
+During hospitalization, it is important to guard the IV site to be dislodged from the child’s curiosity to device inserted or movements.
 Hence, transparent devices or colorful stockinette bandages are used for these patients.
 If the insertion site is near the joint, it is advisable to use an arm board to prevent dislodgement.
 Just place adequate pads with the board to prevent skin integrity damage.

 Is it possible to achieve venipuncture without pain?
 That would be almost impossible.
 However, it is possible for the nurse to turn this daunting experience worthwhile.